openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 - Component Repository

-- Snap Shot Service (Optional but highly recommend)
+- Snap Shot Service (Optional but highly recommend for polling flows)

 If the flow is using global connectors, then they need to be started before.
 Non global connectors are started automatically by the Orchestrator